MJTech46/MJTech46/README.md

 🔍 **Let’s Talk Tech:** Have a question about Python or the MERN stack?
 Ask away!

-⚡ **Fun fact:** Everyone thinks my name is "ABIN," but surprise!
-It's actually pronounced "EBIN."
-Consider it a feature, not a bug. 😆
+⚡ **Fun fact:** Call me "ABIN"?
+That’s an exception waiting to be thrown!
+It’s pronounced "Ebin", Consider it a feature, not a bug. 😆

 📧 **Let's Connect:** Reach me at [abinsanthosh19@gmail.com](mailto:abinsanthosh19@gmail.com).
 Let’s collaborate and create something awesome!

----

-## 🎯 12 Projects in 12 Months Challenge

-I'm taking on the **12 Projects in 12 Months** challenge!
-The goal is to build and document one project per month.

-Coming Soon...

 ---